 Our pharmacy carries most medications and preventives for cats, dogs and furry exotic pets, allowing you to start using the prescribed medicine as soon as you get home.

 We have surgery days at Adana weekly, and offer a wide range of soft-tissue surgeries: routine spay and neuter, C-sections, various abdominal procedures (including bladder surgery, intestinal foreign body removal, splenectomy, to name a few).
 Externally we perform eyelid surgeries (entropion correction, eyelid mass removals), laceration or wound-repair and tumor (mass) removal.
 For dental surgeries please refer to that section.
 All of our surgical patients are examined before the surgery.
 They will receive pain medication pre- and post their procedure to keep them comfortable.
 Most pets also go home with pain medications for the recovery period.

-Please be advised that for ethical reasons we do not perform declawing of cats, but we are happy to help discuss alternative methods for unwanted, destructive scratching in your home.
+Please be advised that for ethical reasons we do not perform tail-docking unless medically warranted (i.e. related to trauma) and have never performed declawing of cats (per 2019 this is fortunately illegal in NY State).
+We are happy to help discuss methods and training to avoid unwanted, destructive scratching in your home.

 Anesthesia is very safe for your pet at Adana as we have a very individualized approach to the drugs used.
 Each pet is different: temperament, age, and health-wise, which may affect the choice of medication.
 We use a high tech anesthesia delivery system, thorough monitoring of vital signs, and are very attentive to keeping the animal’s body temperature in it’s normal range while under anesthesia.
 All of these features assist in the safest possible experience and recovery for your pet.